envisioning/vocab/vocab/Multimodal.md

 ---
 category: ARCH, DATA
+generality:
+- 0.92
+- 0.89
+- 0.87
+- 0.84
+- 0.81
+- 0.78
+- 0.75
 slug: multimodal
 summary: AI systems or models that can process and understand information from multiple modalities, such as text, images, and sound.
 title: Multimodal
 ---